MadcowD/ell/x/openai_realtime/README.md

 client.create_response()
 ```
 ## Documentation
-For more detailed documentation, please refer to the [API Reference](#).
+For more detailed documentation, please refer to the [API Reference](https://github.com/openai/openai-realtime-api-beta/blob/main/README.md).

 ## Contributing
 Contributions are welcome!
+This project is a port of the OpenAI Realtime API to Python.
 Please feel free to submit a Pull Request.

-## License
+## License and Attribution
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License, respecting the original license of the OpenAI Realtime API.
+The original JavaScript implementation can be found at the [OpenAI Realtime API GitHub repository](https://github.com/openai/openai-realtime-api-beta).
+Special thanks to the OpenAI Realtime API team for their work on the original implementation.
+For more details, see the LICENSE file.